General Info and Office Hours to See Students

 Students caught cheating will receive an E in the class.
 Further disciplinary action will also result which can lead to and has led to expulsion from school..
 You are considered cheating IF you are observed on a phone or have any electronic equipment turned on while on your person during an examination.
 Text messaging during examinations for whatever reason constitutes cheating.
 For quizzes and examinations, all notes pertinent to the class MUST be completely covered up and put away.
 Having open or visible notes on your person or at your feet is considered cheating.
 Full hats must also be removed and visored caps rotated for the taking of quizzes and tests.
 Cheating has become almost epidemic at the university so that examples will be made of those caught and the Dean of Students will be informed.

 Students are discouraged from buying into so-called "cheat sheet companies" which claim to provide answers for your upcoming tests.
 These are NOT affiliated with the university and the cheat sheets are often made by actual students in the class, some of whom are D students as we have observed from our own survey of these sites.
 Remember that we can access these sites also and will alter the questions they believe will be asked.
 Beware!
-We have also received reports of these sites transmitting viruses to your computer.
+We have also received reports of these sites transmitting viruses to your computer and selling your information to disreputable sources out to steal your personal data.
 Also, students caught using the D2L emails or university emails to set up their own business arrangements or to front for a cheat sheet company will receive an E for the course and be recommended for expulsion from school and university legal prosecution.
 Be forewarned for this has actually happened in past semesters.
 Read this carefully-- you may NOT use D2L or UA emails for commercial purposes or for your own gain and you may not use them to solicit academic help for yourself.
 They are not for this purpose.

 - YOU SHOULD BE AWARE THAT THE UNIVERSITY IS CRACKING DOWN ON STUDENTS CREATING AND PURCHASING CHEAT SHEETS FROM NATIONAL AND LOCAL COMPANIES.
 IF YOU ARE INVOLVED IN USING THE D2L SITE OR YOUR UA EMAIL FOR SELLING AND BUYING OF MATERIAL RELATED TO THIS COURSE YOU ARE IN VIOLATION OF NUMEROUS UNIVERSITY REGULATIONS AND WILL BE GIVEN A FAILING GRADE FOR THIS COURSE, AND POSSIBLY RECEIVE ADDITIONAL ACADEMIC SANCTIONS SUCH AS EXPULSION, AND BE SUBJECT TO ADDITIONAL PROSECUTION BY THE UNIVERSITY OF ARIZONA.
 IF YOU USE THE D2L OR COURSE EMAILS FOR ANY PROJECT THAT INVOLVES AN OUTSIDE BUSINESS OR YOUR OWN PERSONAL GAIN, YOU ARE SPECIFICALLY SUBJECT TO THE ABOVE PENALTIES AND THEY WILL BE IMPOSED.